aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/README.md

 - ```SummaryHitScoreThreshold``` – Sets the percentage value used as a cut-off for relevance scores retrieved from the OpenSearch document summary index.
 Any document summary results with a relevance score less than this value times the highest document summary result’s relevance score are excluded from the context.

-- ```UseDate``` - If set to True the age of each document will be used to adjust the relevance of full text hit scores downward as they age until the years_until_no_value age is reached, at which point the relevance score will become zero.
+- ```UseDate``` - If set to True the age of each document will be used to adjust the relevance of full text hit scores downward as they age until the ```YearsUntilNoValue``` age is reached, at which point the relevance score will become zero.

 - ```YearsUntilNoValue``` - Sets the number of years each document may age until it has no value as described above.

 - ```S3 Key to Weblink Conversion``` section - These parameters are used for the feature to convert .md file references in search results to corresponding web pages.
 Refer to the section [Markdown S3 key to weblink reference feature](#Markdown-S3-key-to-weblink-reference-feature) in this document for more information.

-- ```Text Gen``` section – These parameters set the configuration for the Amazon Bedrock foundation model used to present answers to the users based on the document context retrieved through OpenSearch.
-Conservative temperature and topP values are set by default to stay close to the original content.
-Additional information on these parameters is available in the AWS documentation at https://docs.aws.amazon.com/bedrock/latest/userguide/model-parameters-titan-text.html

 #### /containers/lambda_index/index_documents_helper.py

-- ```text_gen_config``` – This is used to set the configuration for Titan Text Express as the LLM used to summarize documents used in the document summary index.
+- ```text_gen_config``` – This is used to set the configuration for Titan Text Express as the foundation model used to summarize documents used in the document summary index.
 Conservative temperature and topP values are set by default to stay close to the original content.
 Additional information on these parameters is available in the AWS documentation at https://docs.aws.amazon.com/bedrock/latest/userguide/model-parameters-titan-text.html

 #### /containers/lambda_index/app.py